Johor Bahru Eastern Dispersal Link Expressway

 The Johor Bahru Eastern Dispersal Link Expressway E14 FT38 is a controlled-access highway entirely within Johor Bahru, Johor, Malaysia.
 The 8.1 km expressway connects the end of the North–South Expressway Southern Route at Pandan to the Johor–Singapore Causeway in the city centre.
 The expressway was constructed to allow cross-border traffic to bypass the city centre and reduce congestion along Tebrau Highway, the existing main route to the causeway.
 The construction costs of the expressway is RM 1 billion.

 In August 2012, the Malaysian government decided that it will acquire the expressway from Malaysia Resources Corp Bhd (MRCB).

 The Kilometre Zero of the entire expressway is located after the CIQ Interchange before the Sultan Iskandar Building towards the Malaysia-Singapore border.

 History

 Construction

 The construction of the Johor Bahru Eastern Dispersal Link was proposed in 2004 in the Ninth Malaysia Plan (2006–2010).
 The construction began on 1 October 2007 and was completed on 20 March 2012.
 On 1 April 2012, the highway was opened to public, delayed from its scheduled launch in the first quarter of 2012.

 Government Acquirement

 Talk of the government to acquire EDL had been ongoing since August 2012.

 In December 2017, the government terminated the EDL concession agreement and agreed to take over the highway, resulting in toll collections at the EDL being abolished since January 2018.

 In November 2018, the government announced that it will take over the Eastern Dispersal Link (EDL) expressway from Malaysian Resources Corp Bhd (MRCB) for RM1.3 billion in Budget 2019.

+Features

+Lane numbers

+The entire section adopts six lanes, three lanes in each direction.